ISTE-500-501-TeamWatchHill/frontend/README.md

 # Testing
 `yarn run cypress open`

 This will start the frontend tests, so long as you have the frontend running in another terminal.
-Please message Alexis for a more in-depth explaination for running within the tool, modifying existing, and create new tests.
+Please message Alexis for a more in-depth explaination for running within the tool, modifying existing, and create new tests. e2e already configured and can run any given spec file's tests.

 # Other